 - Confirm that you are ready to install:

 - The files are then installed

 Once the installation has completed you will be presented with the contents of the ReadMe.rtf file (which can be found in the install directory).
 I’ve included the contents of that file below for reference:

-To automatically load the snapin every time you start PowerShell create a shortcut to PowerShell passing in the -psconsolefile parameter like so:
+To automatically load the snapin every time you start PowerShell create a shortcut to PowerShell passing in the

 %SystemRoot%\system32\WindowsPowerShell\v1.0\Powershell.exe –psconsolefile "C:\Program Files\Gary Lapointe\PowerShell Commands for SharePoint\Console.psc1"

 The contents of the Console.psc1 file can be seen below.